Calibration Services: Types, Importance & Compliance Support

 Flow Calibrators

-Flow calibrators regulate the flow to a known and precise flow rate for a DUT to measure.
-They are used in calibrating flow meters and flow controllers used in liquid and gas distribution systems.
+Flow calibrators regulate liquid or gas flow to a known and repeatable rate, allowing a device under test (DUT) to measure and verify flow performance.
+They are commonly used for calibrating flow meters and flow controllers in industrial process systems.

 Laser Interferometer